EvanGka/reedsy-qa-task/README.md

 4. `npm start`
 5. The frontend will be running at http://localhost:5173/

-The you can run the Cypress tests:
+Then you can run the Cypress tests:

 1. Clone the current repo
 2. In the root directory `npm install`
+   To execute the Cypress tests you have two options:
-3. npx cypress open → opens Cypress UI for interactive runs. or npx cypress run → runs all tests headlessly in the terminal.
+   `npx cypress open` → opens Cypress UI for interactive runs. or
+   `npx cypress run` → runs all tests headlessly in the terminal.

 (Reports + screenshots auto-generated in cypress/reports)